What are the causes of postmenopausal bleeding?

-In most cases of bleeding after, the cause isn’t serious and can be easily treated.
-But it’s important to have any PMB checked by your doctor, as it can occasionally be a sign of cancer.
+Bleeding after menopause isn’t usually caused by something serious.
+But it’s important to have it checked by your doctor, as it can sometimes be a sign of problems with your womb lining (endometrium) – including cancer.

-Here are the most common causes of bleeding after the menopause.
+Here are the most common causes of bleeding after menopause.

-Polyps are small growths that can develop in the neck of your womb (cervix) or lining of your womb (endometrium).
-They’re most common during and after the menopause and can cause vaginal bleeding.
+Polyps are small growths that can happen in the entrance to your womb (cervix) or womb lining (endometrium).
+They’re more common as you get older, and during and after the menopause.

-They’re a bit likeand they’re usually non-cancerous (benign).
+They’re a bit like skin tags, and they’re usually not harmful (benign).

-Hormone replacement therapy (HRT) is a treatment used to reduce or prevent menopause symptoms, such as and , by restoring your oestrogen and progesterone levels.
-However, it can also cause unexpected vaginal bleeding.
+Hormone replacement therapy (HRT) is a treatment that can reduce or prevent menopause symptoms – such as vaginal dryness, hot flushes and mood swings – by restoring your hormone levels.

 Thickening of the womb lining

-Known as endometrial hyperplasia, a thickened womb lining can happen when you have too much oestrogen and not enough progesterone.
-It usually happens after the menopause, but can also happen in the time leading up to it (perimenopause).
+A thickened womb lining – known as ‘endometrial hyperplasia’ – can happen when you have too much estrogen and not enough progesterone.
+It usually happens after the menopause, but it can also happen in the perimenopause.

 Less common causes of bleeding after the menopause